ENJ1/PandaFPSController/README.md

 # PandaFPS
-A fps type game made in Panda3D
+An FPS controller made in Panda3D

 # System Requirements
 A Windows PC (XP+)